rapp-project/rapp-platform/rapp_geolocator/README.md

 It is mainly considered an intermediate node that provides information to other nodes such as
 [RAPP Weather Reporter](https://github.com/rapp-project/rapp-platform/wiki/RAPP-Weather-Reporter).
+The availability of geolocator services that rely on third party APIs such as IP-API is restricted according to the APIs' rules and limitations.
+Thus, service call failures may exist.

 Currently supported geolocators:
 * [IP-API](http://ip-api.com/)